-The Specialist in Education program in educational leadership requires 36 s.h. of graduate credit.
+The Specialist in Education program in educational policy and leadership studies with a subprogram in educational leadership requires 36 s.h. of graduate credit.
 The program prepares candidates to be superintendents in Iowa or to hold other district-level leadership positions in K-12 school districts.
 It also prepares them for appointments as area education agency chief administrators and for jobs in state or federal departments of education.

-Students in the Ed.S. program must have an Iowa administrator license.
+Students seeking superintendent endorsement must have an Iowa administrator license.
 They obtain the superintendent endorsement (State of Iowa endorsement 171) upon completing the required Ed.S. course work and at least three years of principal experience.

-The Specialist in Education program in school curriculum and assessment policy requires 36 s.h. of graduate credit beyond the master's degree (required credit may vary depending on a student's academic background, experiences, needs, and interests).
+The Specialist in Education program in educational policy and leadership studies with a subprogram in school curriculum and assessment policy requires 36 s.h. of graduate credit beyond the master's degree (required credit may vary depending on a student's academic background, experiences, needs, and interests).

 The interdisciplinary program trains graduate students to become school leaders who know how to use assessment information for accountability purposes and curriculum evaluation.